“….In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ” (2 Thess 2:8).

 Earth is the dwelling place of fallen humanity.
 From the time of Adam and Eve immediately after they sinned, the earth has been under a curse placed upon it by God because of them (Gen 3:1-24; Rom 5:12; 8:22), and now awaits the judgment of God: “But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men….the day of the Lord will come as a thief in the night; in the which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up…” (2 Pet 3:7, 10).

-Heaven in the bible is conceived as above the sky.
-It is the dwelling place of The Triune God; the elect angels (1 Tim 5:21): “…and the number of them was ten thousand times ten thousand, and thousands of thousands…” (Rev 5:9-11); and all the redeemed of Christ: “And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation; And hast made us unto our God kings and priests: and we shall reign on the earth.
+Heaven in the bible is conceived as being above the sky.
+It is the dwelling place of The Triune God; the elect angels (1 Tim 5:21); “…and the number of them was ten thousand times ten thousand, and thousands of thousands…” (Rev 5:9-11); and all the redeemed of Christ: “And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation; And hast made us unto our God kings and priests: and we shall reign on the earth.

-The word “hades” appears in the Greek New Testament eleven times: Matt 11:23; 16:18; Lk 10:15; 16:23; Acts 2:27, 31; 1 Cor 15:55 (marg. “hell”), Rev 1:18; 6:8; 20:13, 14.
+The word “hades” appears in the Greek New Testament eleven times: Matt 11:23; 16:18; Lk 10:15; 16:23 (v 22 in DRB); Acts 2:27, 31; 1 Cor 15:55 (KJV marg. “hell”), Rev 1:18; 6:8; 20:13, 14.
 In the KJV it is translated as “hell” in all eleven of these verses.
 And when one checks them, it’s easy to see why they were translated thus.
 That “hades” is what we understand as hell as a place of punishment is clear from the way it is used.
 It is far more than simply lying in the grave.
 Admittedly, Hades is synonymous with Hebrew she’ol (the grave), but it is not a resting place for unbelievers and sinners – there is no rest for the wicked after death.
 Even the OT word she’ol confirms this in its usage: “The wicked shall be turned into hell, and all the nations that forget God” (Ps 9:17).
 It is more than the grave because it is here used as a place of judgment and condemnation.
 Everybody goes to the grave, so the words of this psalm mean nothing if they’re not referring to a place of punishment and torment.
 From the moment the eyelids of the wicked close in death they awake in hell and are tormented in flames for evermore.
 Dante, in the section on hell in his “Divine Comedy”, has a sign over the gates of hell which reads, “Abandon hope all ye who enter here”.
 Sobering and terrifying thought!

 The Valley of Gehenna was the place where Hebrew children in the time of the kings were sacrificed to Molech (or Moloch).
 The godly King Josiah deliberately defiled and desecrated Gehenna so that it could never again be used as a place of child sacrifice (2 Kings 23:4-14), and it was turned into a garbage dump that was kept perpetually burning; a place of infamy and disgust.
-These never-dying flames became an image of the fire of hell, and Gehenna thus had come to mean “hell” by the time of Christ (see Matt 5:22, 29, 30; 10:28; 18:9; 23:15, 33; 25:30, 46; Mk 9:43, 45, 47; Lk 12:5; Jas 3:6; and in each of these references it is rendered “hell”).
+These never-dying flames became an image of the fires of hell, and Gehenna thus had come to mean “hell” by the time of Christ (see Matt 5:22, 29, 30; 10:28; 18:9; 23:15, 33; 25:30, 46; Mk 9:43, 45, 47; Lk 12:5; Jas 3:6; and in each of these references it is rendered “hell” in the KJV).

 The concept of hell in the mind of Christians generally is that of the lake of fire, into which the beast and the false prophet of Revelation 13:1-18 were cast, there to await judgment: “And the beast was taken, and with him the false prophet that wrought miracles before him….These both were cast alive into a lake of fire burning with brimstone” (Rev 19:20).
 Furthermore, after the Judgment, “the devil that deceived them was cast into the lake of fire and brimstone, where the beast and the false prophet are, and shall be tormented day and night for ever and ever….and the dead were judged out of those things which were written in the books, according to their works.
 And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
 And death and hell were cast into the lake of fire.
 This is the second death.
 And whosoever was not found written in the book of life was cast into the lake of fire” (Rev 20:10, 12-15).